Talking and playing together is the best way to support your child’s language development.

 First point of contact

 If you are concerned about your child’s communication or language skills then you can talk to your GP or health visitor.
-Alternatively, go along to one of Hackney’s Talking Walk-in sessions run by the speech and language therapy team.
+Alternatively, go along to one of Hackney’s CATCH clinics run by the speech and language therapy team.
 They will listen to your concerns and give you advice about how you can help your child.

 Local services and information